DanDaika/To-Do-List-Testing/README.md

 # To-Do-List-Testing
 A set of tests created in JS.
 They are run using Protractor.
-The tested application can be found at -> http://todomvc.com/examples/angularjs/#/
+The tested application can be found at -> [To-Do List]( http://todomvc.com/examples/angularjs/#/)

+## Setup
+## Node.JS
+The first step is the installation of the node.js framework.
+Node.js also has the ability to embedded external functionality or extended functionality by making use of custom modules.
+These modules have to be installed separately.

+Go to the site https://nodejs.org/en/download/ and download the necessary binary files.

+## Protractor
+Use npm to install Protractor globally with:
+***npm install -g protractor***

+This will install two command line tools, protractor and webdriver-manager.
+Try running protractor --version to make sure it's working.
+The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.

+Use it to download the necessary binaries with:
+***webdriver-manager update***

+Now start up a server with:
+***webdriver-manager start***

+This will start up a Selenium Server and will output a bunch of info logs.
+Your Protractor test will send requests to this server to control a local browser.
+Leave this server running throughout the tutorial.
+You can see information about the status of the server at http://localhost:4444/wd/hub

+Open a new command line or terminal window and change directory to your local repository folder, containig the conf.js file, for testing.
+Protractor needs two files to run, a spec file and a configuration file(in our case tests.js and conf.js).

+Now run the tests with:
+***protractor conf.js***